Driving Guide

 Driving Conditions in Vietnam

 Driving your car means convenience and flexibility as you can go anywhere you like.
 But before renting a car, you may wonder about the road conditions and traffic situations after all.
-In general, road conditions in Vietnam are poor.
-Vietnam is notorious for road accidents since it frequently occurs.
-Roads users do not follow traffic laws most of the time.
+Vietnamese traffic can be challenging, as road conditions in Vietnam are generally poor.
+Vietnam is notorious for road accidents since they frequently occur, and road users do not follow traffic laws most of the time.
 The transport sector is investing in securing road traffic safety in the country.

 Accident Statistics